• Skip to primary navigation

 Rural Research Network Study Sites

-UAMS Regional Programs is comprised of eight community clinical centers broadly dispersed throughout rural Arkansas (previously known as the Area Health Education Centers [AHECs]).
-The Centers serve as the study sites for the Rural Research Network.
-Each site is different, offering a variety of opportunities, resources and access to special populations.
+UAMS Regional Programs is comprised of ten community clinical centers broadly dispersed throughout Arkansas (previously known as the Area Health Education Centers [AHECs]) in Fayetteville, Springdale, Fort Smith, Jonesboro, Pine Bluff, Texarkana, Magnolia, El Dorado, Helena-West Helena, and Batesville.
+The Centers serve as the study sites for the RRN.
+Since the establishment of its initial framework, UAMS Regional Programs has grown to be a regional system of care encompassing training for nursing, pharmacy, and mid-level and allied health professionals.
+Each site is different, offering a variety of opportunities, resources, and access to special populations.

 South CentralPine BluffArkansas, Cleveland, Drew, Garland, Grant, Jefferson, Hot Spring, Lincoln, Lonoke, Prairie, Saline